Xutong-Qiu/laserTracker/docs/proposal.md

 In addition to the technical skills and hardware, the project demands a problem-solving mindset to overcome the anticipated challenges, such as achieving real-time processing speed, managing ambient light interference, and ensuring compatibility with the newer `libcamera` library.
 The ability to innovate and iterate on the system design, based on testing feedback, will be critical for navigating the uncharted territory of `libcamera` implementation and achieving a successful project outcome.

+## 7. Metrics of Success

+The project's success will be gauged by several key performance indicators:

+- **Responsiveness:** The system must maintain a minimum frame rate of 30 frames per second to ensure smooth cursor movement.
+- **Accuracy:** Tracking accuracy is critical, with the system reliably pinpointing the laser's position to control the cursor effectively.
+- **Reliability:** A stable BLE connection between the Raspberry Pi and the Arduino Nano 33 BLE is essential for consistent performance.

 ## 8. Execution Plan